Hollisd12/final_project/README.md

 ![image](https://user-images.githubusercontent.com/112137694/220793560-3ea71acb-f500-4606-abc4-5b8de5fd2cde.png)

 ### Identifying the most important statistics
-We started our exploratory analysis of our data to try and visualize the relationship between some advanced statistics and award_share
+In our model, our target variable will be award_share.
+We started our exploratory analysis of our data to try and visualize the relationship between some advanced statistics and award_share.

 The first graph we created was for points_per_g vs award_share

 ![pts_per_g_vs_award_share](https://user-images.githubusercontent.com/112137694/220794361-6536a573-fd97-44b7-b1e3-2437ab401d75.png)

 In the graph we plotted all players from all seasons and then we changed the color of the points to depend on if the player was the MVP or not.
 From a quick glance, it seems like there is a minor correlation between points per game and award shares.
 However, we can't ignore all those players with high points per game and low award shares.
-This means there must be other factors affecting award shares.
+This indicates that there must be other factors affecting award shares.

 Next, we analyzed win_pct vs award_share: